less/less-docs/content/usage/developing-less.md

 * clone your less.js repository locally
 * navigate to your local less.js repository and run `npm install` this installs less' npm dependencies.
-* If you haven't used grunt before, run `npm install grunt-cli -g` - this allows you to use the "grunt" command anywhere

 ## Usage

+[Grunt](https://gruntjs.com/) is used in order to run development commands such as tests, builds, and benchmarks.
+You can run them either with `grunt [command_name]` if you have `grunt-cli` installed globally or with `npm run grunt -- [command_name]`.

-If you go to the root of the Less repository you should be able to do `grunt test` - this should run all the tests.
-For the browser specific only, run `grunt browsertest` If you want to try out the current version of less against a file, from here do `node bin/lessc path/to/file.less`
+If you go to the root of the Less repository you should be able to do `npm test` (a handy alias for `npm run grunt -- test`) - this should run all the tests.
+For the browser specific only, run `npm run grunt -- browsertest` If you want to try out the current version of less against a file, from here do `node bin/lessc path/to/file.less`

-To debug the browser tests, run `grunt browsertest-server` then go to http://localhost:8088/tmp/browser/ to see the test runner pages.
+To debug the browser tests, run `npm run grunt -- browsertest-server` then go to http://localhost:8088/tmp/browser/ to see the test runner pages.

 Optional: To get the current version of the Less compiler do `npm -g install less` - npm is the node package manager and "-g" installs it to be available globally.